wizardamigos/app/curriculum/lesson000/description.en.md

 ---
 **This program is totally suitable for absolute beginners :-)**

 Programming is the literacy of the future.
-Not knowing how to program will be like being not able to read & write in todays world.
+It's going to be like reading & writing.
-In order to not be left behind and to have nice opportunities in your future, it is really important to add this skill to your existing skill set.
+To not be left behind and to have great opportunities in your future, it is important to add this skill to your existing skillset.
-There are many languages you can learn, but in the past years, JavaScript is becoming the English of programming languages.
+With Wizard Amigos app you will learn JavaScript - english of programming languages.
 With it, you can build web pages, mobile apps, desktop apps, control drones, do virtual reality, data analysis and much more.
-It is very universal and it is growing in popularity.
+It is universal and it is growing in popularity.

 ### First Lesson
-You will get to know all the requirements needed to efficiently learn with Wizard Amigos.
-Once you sign up, please introduce yourself and feel free to ask any questions.
-Our community is more than happy to help :-)
+You will get to know the requirements needed to efficiently learn with Wizard Amigos.
+Once you sign up, please introduce yourself.
+When you need help, ask, we are happy to help you.

-### What's next?
+### With this app you will
 #### 1. Learn the alphabet of JavaScript (syntax, grammar,...)
 Because this is pure theory needs lots of repetition to be memorized, we continue with learning and practicing JavaScript using CodeCombat game.
 Watch a video, play a level and come back to the app to hear explanation and tricks.